|

 Keep learning and keep rocking 🚀, Raj |

 Free Cloud Interview Guide to crush your next interview.
-Plus, real-world answers for cloud interviews, and system design from a top Solutions Architect at AWS.
+Plus, real-world answers for cloud interviews, and system design from a top AWS Solutions Architect.

 Hello Reader, In today’s post, let’s look at another correct but average answer and a great answer that gets you hired to common cloud interview questions.
+This question is even more relevant now, after this week's AWS outage!
 Question - How did you do Disaster Recovery (DR) for your AWS application?
 Common but average answer - I will replicate it to another region What the interviewer is looking for is how DR strategies are chosen, and what are the different strategies.
-As an SA, you will be responsible for talking to the app team and coming up with an...
+As an SA, you will be...